“Rejoice always…. give thanks in all circumstances”. This Biblical wisdom tells us to celebrate God’s creation and blessings. Science tells us why.

 Several studies have recently been done on the practice of gratitude and its impact on sleep time and quality.
-A study psychology professor Nancy Digdon of MacEwan University, found that writing in a gratitude journal for just 15 minutes before bedtime helped students decrease their anxiety and sleep both longer and better.
+In a study psychology professor Nancy Digdon of MacEwan University, found that writing in a gratitude journal for just 15 minutes before bedtime helped students decrease their anxiety and sleep both longer and better.

 Another study at the University of Manchester included more than 400 adults (40% had sleep disorders).
 Researchers asked subjects to fill out questionnaires about gratitude, sleep, and pre-sleep thoughts.
 Gratitude was directly correlated to more positive thoughts, and fewer nagging, negative, or anxious thoughts.
-The subjects with gratitude and positive thoughts not only fell asleep faster, but experiencing higher quality rest.
+The subjects with gratitude and positive thoughts not only fell asleep faster but experiencing higher quality rest.

 Gratitude Boosts Physical Health

 Expressing gratitude can improve your physical health in numerous ways including heart health, dietary behavior, kicking unhealthy habits, and exercise.
 According to Robert Emmons, giving thanks on a routine basis can help you meet your exercise goals.
 In his 2003 study, he found that those who regularly expressed feelings of gratitude (as opposed to hassles or neutral events) by means of a daily journal, also engaged in more cardiovascular physical activity each week.